 Pluto’s Return in the US Chart

-Below is an image indicating where the Pluto return is beginning to align.
-The first exact conjunction will take place on February 19, 2021, though strong effects will be felt in 2020 when it gets within less than a degree before going retrograde.
-Below you can see the position of transiting Pluto in relation to the country’s natal Pluto:
+Below are two images, one indicating where the Pluto return is beginning to align and the second showing the first exact conjunction, which will take place on February 19, 2022 at 10:22 pm.
+Strong effects will be felt in 2020 when it gets within less than a degree before going retrograde.
+Below you can see the position of transiting Pluto in relation to the country’s natal Pluto and then the chart of the first exact alignment:

 What Can We See Already/What Can We Expect?